 29(And all the people who heard, even the revenue agents, vindicated God, having been baptized with the baptism of John.
 30But the Pharisees and the lawyers, not baptized by him, rejected the purpose of God for themselves.)

 31"To what, then, shall I compare the people of this generation?
 And what are they like?
-32They are like children sitting in a marketplace and calling out one to the other, who say:
+32They are like children sitting in the marketplace and calling out one to the other and saying:

 'We played the flute for you,

 we sang a dirge,